cures-hub/cures-condec-jira/doc/features/decision-grouping.md

 Major differences between ConDec's decision grouping and the Jira label mechanism are:
 - Decision knowledge elements (in particular, decision problems and solution options) from **[various documentation locations](documentation.md)**
 (e.g. documented in comments and commit messages) can be gathered in decision groups.
-For example, a UI decision documented in code can accessed from a [knowledge graph view](knowledge-visualization.md) through decision group filtering.
+For example, developers can access a UI decision documented in code from a [knowledge graph view](knowledge-visualization.md) in Jira through decision group filtering.
 - The **group assignment is inherited** within the decision knowledge.
 For example, if a developer assigns a decision to the decision group *process*, the linked decision problem and alternatives will inherit this group.